fayez-baig/x0pa-app/README.md

 # react-item-list

-> Designed and implemented a production ready application for displaying list of items
+> Designed and implemented a production ready application for managing employee data

 > Technology used: `React 17`, `Carbon Components React`, `React-Query`